Frequently Asked Questions

 What time is the current issue published online?

 We begin to upload the content of each day's edition during the evening prior to publication.
-The Daily Pennsylvanian is published Monday through Thursday when University of Pennsylvania classes are in session, and as it is not published during final exams, University holidays or fall, winter and spring breaks, a web version isn't uploaded during those times either.
+The Daily Pennsylvanian is published Monday through Thursday when University of Pennsylvania classes are in session, and is not published during final exams, University holidays or fall, winter and spring breaks.
 However, breaking news and sports results are frequently added to the site as soon as articles are written and edited, so the site is often updated during the day and vacation periods.

 Our weekly arts and entertainment section, 34th Street Magazine, is published on Thursdays and is available online at 34st.com.
-A summer edition of The Daily Pennsylvanian, The Summer Pennsylvanian, is published during the months when summer school is in session, and is uploaded once per week on Thursdays.
+A summer edition of The Daily Pennsylvanian, The Summer Pennsylvanian, is published during the months when summer school is in session, and is published in print once per week on Thursdays.
 The website is also updated with breaking news articles at other times during the week.

 What does theDP.com offer me that I can't find in the print version of The Daily Pennsylvanian?